vsdip/vsdsram/README.md

 *For ubuntu linux*

-Download tgz file from this [link](http://opencircuitdesign.com/magic/)
+Download Magic from this [link](http://opencircuitdesign.com/magic/)

 ```html